 by Mike Ratliff

-When Jesus had finished all these sayings, he said to his disciples, “You know that after two days the Passover is coming, and the Son of Man will be delivered up to be crucified.”
+1 When Jesus had finished all these words, He said to His disciples, 2 “You know that after two days the Passover is coming, and the Son of Man is to be handed over for crucifixion.”

-Then the chief priests and the elders of the people gathered in the palace of the high priest, whose name was Caiaphas, and plotted together in order to arrest Jesus by stealth and kill him.
-But they said, “Not during the feast, lest there be an uproar among the people.”
-(Matthew 26:1-5 ESV)
+3 Then the chief priests and the elders of the people were gathered together in the court of the high priest, named Caiaphas; 4 and they plotted together to seize Jesus by stealth and kill Him.
+5 But they were saying, “Not during the festival, otherwise a riot might occur among the people.”
+Matthew 26:1-5 (NASB)